twonil/python-omniture/README.md

 ## Running a report

-`python-omniture` can run ranked, trended and "over time" reports.
+`python-omniture` can run ranked, trended and over time reports.
 Pathing reports are still in the works

 Here's a quick example: